Sports Calendar

 photographer Julie Coghill, reprinted here with permission.]

-4th Annual Midnight Sun American Legion Baseball Tournament 6/22-24/01 .
-Times TBA.
-This year's tournament is scheduled to host teams from within Alaska.
+11th Annual Midnight Sun American Legion Baseball Tournament (6/?/09).
+As of March 3, they had not published specific dates or times on their website.
 This group is not connected with the Goldpanners, but is made up of ages 16-18.
 You can find more information at their web site. or schmidt0@sprynet.com.

-Yukon 800 Marathon ( 6/23,24/07).
+Yukon 800 Marathon ( 6/21,22/08).
 This high speed 800 mile riverboat race departs from Pike's Landing in Fairbanks at 11 a.m. and pauses in Galena (by way of the Chena, Tanana, and Yukon rivers).
 Racers overnight in Galena, leaving at 6 a.m. to return to Pike's Landing on Sunday (expected time of arrival, about 1 p.m.).
 Sponsored by the Fairbanks Outboard Association.
-Read about the year 2004 race on their website.
+Learn more on their website.
 (907) 459-2023.
+NOTE, AS OF MARCH 7, 2009 THEIR WEBSITE HAD NOT BEEN UPDATED FOR 2009.

 All Comers Track Meet #3 (6/27/02) 100M to 5000M.
 Williams Cup Series event #3.
 Second of four track meets featuring the Williams Cup Mile.
 Running Club North.
 Meet 7 p.m. at the West Valley H.S. track on Geist Rd.
 Contact Jim Loftus (907) 479-5161. (or 8161??)